 Safety management is given highest priority and leads the agenda of Board and management meetings.
-A new Board Health and Safety subcommittee was formed during the past year and meets three monthly.
-The annual Safety Audit was completed in December and resulted in all 4 outstanding conditions and all 9 outstanding recommendations being completed and closed off.
-A new Asset Management system has been introduced and this will lead to greater efficiencies in our maintenance and development management and spend.
+The Board Health and Safety subcommittee meets three monthly.
+The annual Safety Audit was completed in October and resulted in all 7 outstanding conditions and all 12 outstanding recommendations being completed and closed off.